swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntime/Docs.docc/index.md

 ### Integration with AWS Platform Events

 AWS Lambda functions can be invoked directly from the AWS Lambda console UI, AWS Lambda API, AWS SDKs, AWS CLI, and AWS toolkits.
-More commonly, they are invoked as a reaction to an events coming from the AWS platform.
+More commonly, they are invoked as a reaction to an event coming from the AWS platform.
 To make it easier to integrate with AWS platform events, [Swift AWS Lambda Runtime Events](http://github.com/swift-server/swift-aws-lambda-events) library is available, designed to work together with this runtime library.
 [Swift AWS Lambda Runtime Events](http://github.com/swift-server/swift-aws-lambda-events) includes an `AWSLambdaEvents` target which provides abstractions for many commonly used events.

 ## Performance